LidarDM: Generative LiDAR Simulation in a Generated World: Experiment

-\paragraph{Datasets.} We evaluate our proposed LidarDM on KITTI-360 \cite{kitti360} and Waymo Open \cite{waymoopen} datasets.
-KITTI-360 is the de facto dataset for evaluating unconditional LiDAR generation methods.
-The dataset contains nine driving sequences (76,715 samples), where the first sequence is used as a val sequence (11,518 samples) and the last eight are used for training (65,197 samples).
-The sequences were collected across Karlsruhe, Germany with a 64 Beam LiDAR.
+We evaluate LidarDM on the KITTI-360 \cite{kitti360} and Waymo Open \cite{waymoopen} datasets.
+KITTI-360 contains nine driving sequences (76,715 samples), where the first sequence is used as a val sequence (11,518 samples) and the last eight are used for training (65,197 samples).
 However, KITTI-360 does not provide detailed BEV HD map information limiting its applications in conditional models.
 Waymo Open \cite{waymoopen} is a dataset containing 1048 sequences with 158,000 training and 29,700 validation frames.
-A detailed HD map allows us to train conditional diffusion models.
-The HD map is in a vector format storing edges of map objects.
-We preprocess the map by centering it on each LiDAR Frame and rasterizing it into a segmentation map.
+The dataset provides an HD map in a vector format which we rasterize into a segmentation map and use for training the conditional model.
 The dimensions of the map tensor are \texttt{L}$\times$\texttt{W}$\times$\texttt{M} (length$\times$width$\times$map classes).
 The map has 5 classes (lane markings, road lines, edges, crosswalks, driveways).